ZiminYue/CosmosVision/README.md

 ## 💡 Notes

-The project was tested with Python 3.10, CuPy 12.3, and CUDA 11.8 on Windows 11.
+The program was tested with Python 3.10, CuPy 12.3, and CUDA 11.8 on Windows 11.

 ---